Purcell, Oklahoma: Geography

 Purcell is located along the I-35 Corridor in the central part of the state, on a bluff overlooking the Canadian River valley within the Interior Plains region.
-It is 13 miles south of Norman.
+It is 13 miles south of Norman and 36 mi south of Oklahoma City.
 The view from atop Purcell's Red Hill offers a scenic glimpse at both the South Canadian River and the University of Oklahoma campus in neighboring Norman.

 The central core of Purcell is located at the intersection of US-77 and OK-74/OK-39.
 Access to I-35 is at the north and south ends of the town.

 Prior to the construction of I-35, this route of US-77 was the heavily traveled road from Oklahoma City to Dallas.